By Sorsa Editorial

 --header "Authorization: Bearer YOUR_BEARER_TOKEN"

-A few things to know upfront:
+A few things to know before you build on it:

-Alternative: Sorsa API /mentions endpoint
+A flat-rate alternative: the Sorsa /mentions endpoint

 bash